Ovidiu Burcă: Managerial career

 After he ended his playing career, Burcă worked as a sporting director for Oțelul Galați in the 2014–15 season.
 In 2015 he was appointed president at Rapid București, a position he occupied until 2020.
 He started the 2020–21 season as coach of Rapid's under-19 team, then in January 2021 he became the coach of the club's satellite team.

 He led his hometown club, CSM Slatina during the 2021–22 Liga III season, managing to promote the team to Liga II.
 In the 2022–23 Liga II season he led Dinamo București to promotion to the first division after an 8–5 aggregate win over Argeș Pitești in a promotion play-off.
 In the following season, Burcă led Dinamo until November 2023, leaving after earning only 10 points in 17 matches.

-One year later, in November 2024 he was appointed head coach of Liga II side, Voluntari but left one month later after only three games.
-On 1 January 2025 he returned to Liga I football, signing with Oțelul Galați, leaving about three months later after obtaining only two victories in 10 matches.
+One year later, in November 2024 he was appointed head coach of Liga II side Voluntari but left one month later after only three games.
+On 1 January 2025, he returned to Liga I football, signing with Oțelul Galați, but left about three months later after obtaining only two victories in 10 matches.

+On 16 June 2025, Burcă was named coach of second league club Sepsi OSK.
+He helped them achieve first-league promotion at the end of the 2025–26 season.

+Personal life

+Burcă was married to Sandra, whom he met in high school, and later had a seven-year relationship with Adriana, with whom he has two children.
+He is a psychology graduate.